aeslaughter/moose/framework/doc/content/documentation/systems/Controls/index.md

 `base::object/name`.
 In this case "base" is the [MOOSE] base system that the object is derived from.
 For example, `Kernel::diff/coef`.

-!syntax objects /Controls
+!syntax list /Controls objects=True actions=False subsystems=False

-!syntax actions /Controls
+!syntax list /Controls objects=False actions=True subsystems=False